-The school recognises that most privately fostered children remain safe and well but are aware that safeguarding concerns have been raised in some cases.
-Therefore, all staff are alert to possible safeguarding issues in relation to privately fostered children, including the possibility that the child has been trafficked into the country.
+Witley C of E Infant School recognises that most privately fostered children remain safe and well but are aware that safeguarding concerns have been raised in some cases.
+Therefore, all staff are alert to possible safeguarding issues, including the possibility that the child has been trafficked into the country.